-Inflation-Protected Securities Tax Risk: Any increase in the principal amount of an inflation-protected security may be included for tax purposes in the Portfolio's gross income, even though no cash attributable to such gross income has been received by the Portfolio.
-In such event, the Portfolio may be required to make annual gross distributions to shareholders that exceed the cash it has otherwise received.
-In order to pay such distributions, the Portfolio may be required to raise cash by selling its investments.
-The sale of such investments could result in capital gains to the Portfolio and additional capital gain distributions to shareholders.
-In addition, adjustments during the taxable year for deflation to an inflation-indexed bond held by the Portfolio may cause amounts previously distributed to shareholders in the taxable year as income to be characterized as a return of capital.
+Inflation-Protected Securities Tax Risk: Any increase in the principal amount of an inflation-protected security may be included for tax purposes in a fund's gross income, even though no cash attributable to such gross income has been received by a fund.
+In such event, a fund may be required to make annual gross distributions to shareholders that exceed the cash it has otherwise received.
+In order to pay such distributions, a fund may be required to raise cash by selling its investments.
+The sale of such investments could result in capital gains to a fund and additional capital gain distributions to shareholders.
+In addition, adjustments during the taxable year for deflation to an inflation-indexed bond held by a fund may cause amounts previously distributed to shareholders in the taxable year as income to be characterized as a return of capital, which could increase or decrease a fund's ordinary income distributions to shareholders, and may cause some of a fund's distributed income to be classified as a return of capital.

 Credit Risk: Credit risk is the risk that the issuer of a security may be unable to make interest payments and/or repay principal when due.
-A downgrade to an issuer's credit rating or a perceived change in an issuer's financial strength may affect a security's value, and thus, impact the Portfolio's performance.
+A downgrade to an issuer's credit rating or a perceived change in an issuer's financial strength may affect a security's value, and thus, impact the performance of a fund holding such securities.
 Government agency obligations have different levels of credit support and, therefore, different degrees of credit risk.
 Securities issued by agencies and instrumentalities of the U.S. Government that are supported by the full faith and credit of the United States, such as the Federal Housing Administration and Ginnie Mae, present little credit risk.
 Other securities issued by agencies and instrumentalities sponsored by the U.S. Government, that are supported only by the issuer's right to borrow from the U.S. Treasury, subject to certain limitations, and securities issued by agencies and instrumentalities sponsored by the U.S. Government that are sponsored by the credit of the issuing agencies, such as Freddie Mac and Fannie Mae, are subject to a greater degree of credit risk.
 U.S. government agency securities issued or guaranteed by the credit of the agency may still involve a risk of non-payment of principal and/or interest.